technofocus-pte/msignt2/Lab 04 - Integrating Azure OpenAI service and AI service for Customer Engagement.md

     ![](./media/image142.png)

-11. Enter below prompt in Type here query text bod and press send button.
+11. Enter the below prompt in the Type here query text body and press the send button.

     `Details of Customer ID- 3`